Quick Loader

 - We have tested the app to load data up to a million records, but your mileage may vary depending on your system resources

-About Json files, the app understands and reads below shapes.
-In all cases, the first record dictates the field names.
+About JSON files, the app understands and reads the shapes below.
+In all cases, the first record dictates the field

 So make sure the first record